 Country Elevator System

-In its early years, the Grain Growers Grain Company Limited operated as a commission firm only.
-Its first venture into the operation of elevators came in 1912 when it leased 174 elevators from the Manitoba Government, of which it operated 135.
+In its early years, the Grain Growers' Grain Company Limited operated as a commission firm only.
+Its first venture into the operation of elevators came in 1912 when it leased 174 elevators from the Manitoba government, of which it operated 135.
 Shortly after, it began the purchasing and building of elevators.
 The Alberta Farmers' Co-operative Elevator Company Limited was incorporated in 1913 and immediately began building elevators.
-By the time of the amalgamation of the two companies in 1917, the Grain Growers Grain Company Limited owned 60 elevators, 55 coal sheds and 78 warehouses, and operated another 137 elevators on lease from the Manitoba Government while the Alberta Farmers' Co-operative Elevator Company Limited owned 103 elevators, 122 coals sheds and 145 warehouses.
-By the time the 1917 construction program was completed, the new company was operating 332 country elevators, 184 coal sheds and over 200 warehouses.
+By the time of the amalgamation of the two companies in 1917, the Grain Growers' Grain Company Limited owned 60 elevators, 55 coal sheds, and 78 warehouses, and operated another 137 elevators on lease from the Manitoba government.
+The Alberta Farmers' Co-operative Elevator Company Limited owned 103 elevators, 122 coals sheds, and 145 warehouses.
+By the time the 1917 construction program was completed, the new company was operating 332 country elevators, 184 coal sheds, and over 200 warehouses.

 Terminal Elevator History

-In an effort to become more efficient and increase throughput, several upgrading programs have been undertaken.
+In an effort to become more efficient and increase throughput, several upgrading programs were undertaken.
 The capacity of the Vancouver terminal was increased to 1,500,000 bushels in 1932, 2,500,000 bushels in 1959, and 3,600,000 bushels in 1972.
-In 1980 a central control panel was installed which semi-automated the terminal.
+In 1980, a central control panel was installed which semi-automated the terminal.
 1984 witnessed a new oilseed cleaning section, increased trackage capacity, as well as the installation of shiploaders.
-Land acquired from the port of Vancouver will allow for increased storage on the east side of the elevator.
+Land acquired from the port of Vancouver allowed for increased storage on the east side of the elevator.

-The trackshed area has undertaken a new unloading concept, allowing only hopper car unloads.
-The track scale has been replaced by a batch weight scale, and car progressors are utilized for spotting cars.
+The trackshed area undertook a new unloading concept, allowing only hopper car unloads.
+The track scale was replaced by a batch weight scale, and car progressors were utilized for spotting cars.

-Existing barley and wheat cleaners have been replaced with four rotary barley cleaners, and three new wheat cleaner sections increasing the cleaning capabilities immensely.
-The new distribution system will allow for a more efficient movement of grain within the terminal.
+Existing barley and wheat cleaners were replaced with four rotary barley cleaners, and three new wheat cleaner sections, which increased the cleaning capabilities immensely.
+The new distribution system allowed for a more efficient movement of grain within the terminal.

-Management of the terminals has taken a new approach with the operations of the two Thunder Bay terminals.
-Previously both houses handled Canadian Wheat Board grains, but today one terminal is strictly handling wheat, barley and oats, and the other handles flax, rye, canola and speciality crops.
-The new approach not only provides more flexibility, but also enhances the types and amounts of grains and specialty crops the Company can sell.
+Management of the terminals took a new approach with the operations of the two Thunder Bay terminals.
+Previously, both houses handled Canadian Wheat Board grains, but that system changed so that one terminal strictly handled wheat, barley and oats, and the other handled flax, rye, canola and speciality crops.
+The new approach not only provided more flexibility, but also enhanced the types and amounts of grains and specialty crops the Company could sell.